Practical Guide

 January 2026 · 10 min read

-Go through each item, note your findings, and use the benchmarks to understand where you stand.
-At the end, you'll have a clear picture of your data health and know exactly what needs attention.
+Go through each item, note your findings, and use the benchmarks to see where you stand.
+By the end you'll have a clear picture of your data health and a defensible score you can take to your team.
+If you'd rather have it done for you, skip to the free data assessment at the bottom.

 How to use this checklist: Run the queries or reports needed to answer each question.
 Record the percentage or count.
 Compare against the benchmark to see if you're in good shape, need improvement, or have a critical problem.